tmorris-ftnt/ztptool/README.md

 > Leave blank to skip assigning SD-WAN Template

 #### Policy_Package
-This will assign the Policy Packet to the Device.
+This will assign the Policy Package to the Device.

 ### Optional/Dynamic Fields
 The following fields have are optional and have a prefix, a value, and in some cases a suffix.
 They're used to define meta fields and per device mappings.